laravel/docs/extending.md

 <a name="where-to-extend"></a>
 ## Where To Extend

 This documentation covers how to extend a variety of Laravel's components, but you may be wondering where to place your extension code.
-Like most other bootstrapping code, you are free to place some extensions in your `start` files.
-Cache and Auth extensions are good candidates for this approach.
-Other extensions, like `Session`, must be placed in the `register` method of a service provider since they are needed very early in the request life-cycle.
+Like most other bootstrapping code, you are free to place some extensions in your service provider files.
+Some extensions, like `Session`, **must** be placed in the `register` method of a service provider since they are needed very early in the request life-cycle.

 <a name="cache"></a>
 ## Cache